fazapoint/Simple-Inventory-Management/README.md

 2. Select the type of transaction (Restock or Sold).
 3. Choose the product and specify the quantity.
 4. Save the transaction to update the stock level accordingly.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure your code follows the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

-## Contact

-For questions or issues, please open an issue on the [GitHub repository](https://github.com/yourusername/Simple-Inventory-Management/issues).

----

 Thank you for using Simple-Inventory-Management!
 We hope it makes managing your inventory easier and more efficient.